-Iscte's PhD program in Anthropology enrollment period opened this week and will last until January 16th.
+Iscte's PhD program in Anthropology is currently accepting enrollments.
 Iscte is a pioneering institution in Portugal with respect to the creation of doctoral degrees in Anthropology: in 1991 it inaugurated the Doctoral Program in Social Anthropology (PDAS), and in 2003 the International Doctoral Program in Urban Anthropology (PRODAU).

 Currently, the doctoral program in Anthropology (Bologna model) provides the basis for research directed towards the elaboration of an original dissertation, considered as a contribution to the advancement of knowledge.
 The duration of the degree program is 3 years, and is comprised of 180 credits (European Credit Transfer System – ECTS).